Every Company Benefits from Experienced Tech Leadership

 The CIO is the practical strategist who ensures you have the right technology to deliver the right products and services to the right clients at the right time.

-These roles are often used interchangeably, but they are different.
+These roles are often talked about interchangeably, but they are different.

 The CIO is internally-focused.
 While they have deep technical experience like a CTO, they are responsible for the value the technology infrastructure delivers to the company and its customers.